Benjamin-V-Chan/advanced-frc-data-science-template/README.md

-# advanced-frc-data-analysis-template
+# advanced-frc-data-science-template

-An advanced template for FRC teams to use as their data analysis systems.
+An advanced template for FRC teams to use as their data science/analysis systems.

 ### Features
    - Advanced print logging systems with error location detection